ChainXim-Team/ChainXim/simulation-example.en.md

 In this document, we perform experiments with ChainXim, depict the results, and compare some of them with theoretical values.

 ### Relationship between the Number of Miners and Block Time in Synchronous Network
-Synchronous Network: X-axis represents the number of miners, Y-axis represents the block time.

 **Parameter settings:**

-* Simulation rounds: 200000 rounds * 1 time
+* Simulation rounds: 200000 rounds

 * Number of miners: 10-80

-* Consensus type: PoW
+* Consensus type: PoW/VirtualPoW/SolidPoW

 * Difficulty: 0000FF...